 Trail running is great exercise.
 Did we already mention that?
 At the same time, your body also needs to be prepared for what’s about to hit it.
 While road or gym running is mainly focused on the legs, the trail will go straight to your core.

-Your body needs to be prepared for that if you want to avoid injuries and total overload.
+Your body needs to be prepared for that if you want to avoid injuries and bodily overload.
 A few tips can help you get that going:

 - Yoga helps you improve both your balance and flexibility.
 Both will matter more than you think once the terrain gets tough and the ground gets stony.

-A prep routine that includes all three of the above steps helps you get prepared for the run.
+A prep routine that includes all three of the above steps helps you prepare for the run.
 By the time you put on those shoes, your body is as ready as you are to explore some nature.

 Be Afraid to Switch to a Hike

 Yes, the name is misleading.
 No, the goal in trail running is not speed.
 Yes, you can ease yourself into it as much as you need.
 It’s actually common even for experienced trail runners to adjust their pace to the pitch of the hill they’re running up.
 Once it gets too steep, they will gladly switch to a hike.